angular/angular/docs/DEVELOPER.md

 $ ./test.sh router           # Optionally run only the router tests in browser
 ```

-You should execute the 3 test suites before submitting a PR to github.
+You should execute the 3 test suites before submitting a PR to GitHub.

 See [DEBUG.md](DEBUG.md) for information on debugging the code while running the unit tests.